-If a student passes one component of the module (i.e. Medical Write-up) and fails another component (i.e. Student Skills Assessment) the module is still considered failed - remediation will be targeted to the failing components.
-The Module Director in consultation with the Course Director has discretion to target the remediation at areas considered of educational concern.
+If a student passes one component of the module (e.g. Medical Write-up) and fails another component (e.g. Student Skills Assessment) the module is still considered failed - remediation will be targeted to the failing components.
+The Module Director, in consultation with the Course Director and/or the Academic Support Specialist, has discretion to target the remediation at areas considered of educational concern.